 - The biggest difference in the two recipes is the introduction of some fat into the dough.
 I used coconut oil, but you can use butter, lard, ghee or even some cooking oil.

-- In this recipe I also roll the dough into a giant flat dish then use a biscuit or hand pie cutter to cut it into bakes.
-This is really great for if you have little helpers (children).
-My children love using different shapes for their own unique cut outs.
+- Second difference is that I roll the dough into a giant flat dish then use a biscuit or hand pie cutter to cut it into circular bakes.
+See video.
+You can cut your bakes into any shape.
+My mom always cut her bakes into triangles.
+Have little helpers?
+They can cut the dough into shapes like dinosaurs or hearts and stars.
+My children love using different shapes for their own unique bake cutouts.

 The Updated Easy to Follow Bakes/Float Tutorial: